-True, if you’re using speech recognition to dictate medical records and you’re using a basic “professional” software solution, you’re going to have some trouble.
+True.
+But, only if you’re using general speech recognition to dictate medical records.
+If you’re using a basic “professional” software solution, you’re going to have some trouble.

 Luckily for you, companies like Nuance have created speech recognition programs that are designed specifically for certain industries.

-For example, Dragon Medical contains a medical vocabulary that covers more than 90 specialties, and Dragon Legal has over 30,000 legal terms built-in.
+For example, Dragon Medical contains a medical vocabulary that covers more than 90 specialties.
+Dragon Legal has over 30,000 legal terms built-in.

 And, if that’s still not enough, most of Nuance’s solutions also lets you import your own custom word list, which, yes, can include proper nouns.